getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction_large_sliding.rst

 Raytracing interpolate transformation
 *************************************

-In order to incorporate the contact detection in the high-level generic assembly, a specific interpolate transformation has been defined (see :ref:`ud-gasm-high-transf` for more explanations on interpolate tranformations).
+In order to incorporate the contact detection in the high-level generic assembly, a specific interpolate transformation has been defined (see :ref:`ud-gasm-high-transf` for more explanations on interpolate transformations).
 It is based on a raytracing contact detection has described in [KO-RE2014]_ and uses the criteria described below.
 The interpolate transformation stores the different potential contact surfaces.
 On most of methods, potential contact surface are classified into two categories: master and slave surface (see  :ref:`figure<ud-fig-masterslave>`).

 .. _ud-fig-masterslave: